x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 ### `X64DbgTraceFile` Mother Class

-In the end though, the trace file in my implementation becomes consumable through an instance of a `X64DbgTraceFile`, initialized like so
+In the end though, the trace file in my implementation becomes consumable through an instance of a `X64DbgTraceFile`, initialized like so:

 ```python
 def __init__(